 The following steps should be followed after full/ abbreviated RAP preparation:

 The draft RAP shall be subject to discussion with PAPs who will receive a copy of the RAP a week before the discussion.
-Public consultations shall be attended by PAPs, LSG representatives, CEP, PIG representatives, and NGO representatives.
+Public consultations shall be attended by PAPs, LSG representatives, CEP, IG representatives, and NGO representatives.

 After the discussion, comments and proposals shall be reflected in the RAP.